nonlin-lin-chaos-order-etc-etal/i2pchat/README.md

 # I2P Chat AKA I2P Qt Messenger

+None: this repo is being eventually migrated to https://github.com/i2pchat/i2pchat which should considered as the main.
+This repo is deprecated.

 ## Features

  * The communication goes «directly over i2p» from client to client, no server is required.[1]
 Note: The connections to the so-called «seedless» servers were removed from this project ; see : https://github.com/nonlinear-chaos-order-etc-etal/i2pchat/issues/40 . —hypn.